 What’s my deal with drinking?

 I enjoy it!
 I love being the life of the party.
 I enjoy my drinks.
-I enjoy to laugh and see friends step out of their comfort zone.
+I enjoy to laugh and to joke around with friends (and strangers).

 I do my best to do the following with alcohol:

 - Wake up and sweat the hangover out.

 - Move on with my day.

 - Not feel sorry for myself while the world passes me by the next day.

 I’ve also become a more strategic drinker over the years.
 I try not to drink if the occasion doesn’t call for it.
 I also try not to make up random excuses to drink (bad day at work or I gained five new Twitter followers).

 I always take no-alcohol challenges.
 I see how long I can go without a drink when I’m in hardcore-training.
 You should try the no-alcohol challenge at some point.